Baota District: Post-Mao era

 From 1978 through 1980, the Yan'an city government rehabilitated various local politicians and figures who were purged by Maoist elements during the Cultural Revolution.
 During these three years, the city government reexamined 1,890 instances which took place during the Cultural Revolution, as well as 1,976 cases which took place prior to the Cultural Revolution.
 In December 1979, the Yan'an Municipal Revolutionary Committee was abolished and replaced by the Yan'an Municipal People's Government (延安市人民政府 (Yán'ān Shì Rénmín Zhèngfǔ)).

 On May 9, 1980, an explosion occurred during the construction of a coal mine, killing one person.

-At 6 PM on September 5, 1982, a city bus overturned near present-day Qiaogou Subdistrict, injuring 99 people, of which, 27 were seriously injured.
+At 6 pm on September 5, 1982, a city bus overturned near present-day Qiaogou Subdistrict, injuring 99 people, of which, 27 were seriously injured.

 The Yan'an City Department Store (延安市百货大楼 (Yán'ān Shì Bǎihuò Dàlóu)), a 4-story shopping complex spanning an area of 6000 m2, was opened on August 1, 1983.

 On January 29, 1984, an illegal coal mine collapsed, killing two people.

 In September 1984, the city's people's commune, a Maoist-era administrative designation, were formally reverted to towns and townships.

 On October 19, 1984, the Yan'an Education College (延安教育学院 (Yán'ān Jiàoyù Xuéyuàn)), now a constituent college at Yan'an University, was established.

 Two city bus accidents happened in quick succession in November 1987, with one happening on the 22nd, and the other on the 24th.
 Combined, these accidents killed two and severely injured another person.

-Two unusual summer hail storms hit the city in the summer of 1988, one on June 27, and the other on August 25th.
+Two unusual summer hail storms hit the city in the summer of 1988, one on June 27, and the other on August 25.
 Combined, these two storms caused 4.11 million RMB in damage.

 On January 3, 1989, a large oilfield was discovered in the town of Nanniwan, spanning an estimated area of 500 km2, and containing an estimated 50 million tons of petroleum.

 Approximately 5,000 students from the city's colleges, universities, and other schools held a street protest in Yan'an on May 18, 1989, as part of the 1989 Chinese protests.
-On June 15, the Municipal Party Committee discouraging protest.
+On June 15, the Municipal Party Committee discouraged the protest.

 General Secretary Jiang Zemin visited Yan'an in September 1989, Li Ruihuan visited Yan'an on April 16, 1990, and Premier Li Peng followed suit on November 20, 1990.

 A ceremony was held at Yan'an railway station on December 26, 1991, to inaugurate the Xi'an - Yan'an Railway.
 Passenger services on the line commenced on August 1 of the following year.

 A large-scale car crash along the Yan'an - Yichuan Highway (延宜公路 (Yán Yí Gōnglù)) in Nanniwan on November 21, 1992, killed 24 people, and injured another 9.